sebastianhaberey/easyborg/README.md

   Log level     INFO

 ...
 ```

 If you're on a modern terminal, you may be able to click on a path to open it (Ctrl + click on iTerm2).
-Open the config file, keep and change the settings you like, delete those that you don't need.
+Open the configuration file, keep and change the settings you like, delete those that you don't need.
+Verify your
+settings by calling _easyborg info_ again.

 ## Usage